sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 - **text** attributes are saved as a single text entry

-If the schema type is **enum** or **multi-enum**, you will need to define an array of **schemaOptions** for the attribute.
+If the schema type is **enum** or **multi-enum**, you will need to define an array of **enumOptions** for the attribute.
 This allows the listing editing wizard to show the options when your user creates the listing, and it also provides the options for the search filters.

 ### Configuring the listing detail editing page

-The EditListingDetailsPanel is configured to show specific inputs for specific schema types.
+The _EditListingDetailsPanel_ is configured to show specific inputs for specific schema types.
 This means that you only need to configure how the attribute shows up in the panel.